 Coren received a huge response from the trial judges – much larger than he had expected.
 However, not every dog breed qualified for his smartest dog breeds list.

-Only dog breeds that received at least 100 evaluations were included in his final list.
-Fortunately, Yorkies are widely popular dogs and made the cut.
+For example, only dog breeds that received at least 100 evaluations were included in his final list.
+This ruled out the rarer breeds where Coren couldn’t find enough dogs, and thus data.
+Fortunately, Yorkies were widely popular dogs and had more than 100 assessments.

 Yorkshire Terriers performed better than average.
-As a matter of fact, they performed better than over 100 dog breeds, landing them in the 34th spot.
+As a matter of fact, they performed better than over 100 breeds in the trial, landing them in the 34th spot our of 138 breeds.
+Being in the top 40 isn’t easy.
+But what exactly does this rank mean for the Yorkie?

 This meant that Yorkies were able to learn a new command with just 15 to 25 repetitions.
-You can probably teach your Yorkie a new command in an afternoon!
+You can probably teach your Yorkshire a new command in a just a few hours.
+For the most basic commands, it could take a shorter amount of time!

-Not only are they quick learners, but also highly obedient dogs.
-Yorkies were able to obey a known command on the first try with a 70% or better success rate!
+Not only are they quick learners, but also highly obedient dogs, as given by their obedience score.
+Yorkies were able to obey a known command on the first attempt with a 70% or better success rate!
+Few dogs are as obedient as the Yorkshire Terrier.

 Yorkies vs. Smartest Dog Breeds